Well, before we start, I just want to thank xX Blood-Bond Xx and LightningBolt21 for the reviews. You both get cookies

 "So what should we do with her?"
 A tall thin Thornguard asked.

-The two watched as the beautiful silver scaled, sapphire eyed wyvern threw yet another guard across the camp.
+The two watched as the beautiful silver scaled, sapphire eyed dragon threw yet another guard across the camp.
 Almost the entire guard was bent on tying down and or freezing the beautiful monstrosity they had mistakenly captured and brought into their camp.
+No one could seem to figure out how they had mistaken a hostile dragon for a wyvern, but it was caught during a violent blizzard and sometimes mistakes were made.

 "We'll have to kill it," the other more bulky guard replied.
 "What else can we do?
-Queen Mab will not be happy if she hears about this, and I think it is perfectly logical to think that it will be completely impossible to tame this one."
+Queen Mab will not be happy if she hears about this, and I think it is perfectly logical to think that it will be completely impossible to tame it."

-As if in response, the dragon-like creature let out a terrifying sound, and whipped its tail across the floor resulting in a row of mangled guards who had gotten a little to close.
+As if in response, the legendary creature let out a terrifying sound, and whipped its tail across the floor resulting in a row of mangled guards who had gotten a little to close.

 "We might have to call in a professional at this rate," the thin one stated.
-"Mab won't approve if half her guard is killed trying to kill one wyvern."
+"Mab will not approve if half her guard is killed trying to kill one dragon."

 The other one nodded and was about to respond when a beautiful young fey dressed in an elaborate midnight-blue gown appeared next to them.
 They simultaneously bowed despite their obvious surprise.